-1. The new national uniform set will apply to all staff who currently wear a uniform and will establish national standardisation across Scotland.
+1. The national uniform applies to all staff who are required to wear a uniform and establishes a national standard across Scotland.
 The specification for all staff groups has been agreed and is detailed below in Table 1.

 Uniform colours and shades